1755 Lisbon earthquake: Earthquake and tsunami

 Lisbon was not the only Portuguese city affected by the catastrophe.
 Throughout the south of the country, in particular the Algarve, destruction was widespread.
 The tsunami destroyed some coastal fortresses in the Algarve and, at lower levels, it razed several houses.
 Almost all the coastal towns and villages of the Algarve were heavily damaged, except Faro, which was protected by the sandy banks of Ria Formosa.
 In Lagos, the waves reached the top of the city walls.
 Other towns in different Portuguese regions, such as Peniche, Cascais, Setúbal and even Covilhã (which is located near the Serra da Estrela mountain range in central inland Portugal) were visibly affected by the earthquake, the tsunami, or both.
 The shock waves of the earthquake destroyed part of Covilhã's castle walls and its large towers and damaged several other buildings in Cova da Beira, as well as in Salamanca, Spain.
 In Setúbal, parts of the Fort of São Filipe de Setúbal were damaged.

 On the island of Madeira, Funchal and many smaller settlements suffered significant damage.
 Almost all of the ports in the Azores archipelago suffered most of their destruction from the tsunami, with the sea penetrating about 150 m inland.
 Current and former Portuguese towns in northern Africa were also affected by the earthquake.
-Places such as Ceuta (ceded by Portugal to Spain in 1668) and Mazagon, where the tsunami hit hard the coastal fortifications of both towns, in some cases going over it, and flooding the harbor area, were affected.
+Places such as Ceuta (ceded by Portugal to Spain in 1668) and Mazagon, where the tsunami hit the coastal fortifications of both towns hard, in some cases going over them and flooding the harbor area.
 In Spain, the tsunamis swept the Andalusian Atlantic Coast, damaging the city of Cadiz.